rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 In order to access the examples, run npm with the GitHub repository.

+*Connector* works with Node.js versions 8.x to 11.x.
+It currently doesn't work with versions 12+ because one of it dependencies is not compatible with this version.

 npm uses `node-gyp <https://github.com/nodejs/node-gyp>`__ to locally compile some of *Connector*'s dependencies.
 This requires Python 2.7 (it will not work with Python 3) and a relatively recent C++ compiler (such as gcc 4.8+).

 On Windows systems, you can install the `Windows Build Tools <https://www.npmjs.com/package/windows-build-tools>`__, which include both the Visual C++ compiler and Python 2.7.

+For more information, see :ref:`Supported Platforms`.

 Running the examples
 ~~~~~~~~~~~~~~~~~~~~